 If you’re trying to get a solid day’s work done, you don’t want to be wringing the water out of your tent or listening to people getting it on at the other end of the hostel dorm.
 No – what you need is a clean, quiet apartment with wifi – and maybe a pool.

 Staring at rented walls can cause you to go just as crazy as it does at home, but almost every city has plenty of cafes with wifi to combine people watching with keyboard pounding.
-Or if you want a proper office, sites like Loosecubes and Sharedesk can help you find desks to rent by the day.
+Or if you want a proper office, sites like Sharedesk can help you find desks to rent by the day.

 Communicating with clients